Sophos Central is being worked on diligently and it is once again time to briefly summarize the innovations and small updates of the last few months.

-With Sophos Mobile 8.5, there are a few innovations in desktop management for macOS and Windows 10 systems.
-Now the Device Enrollment Program (DEP) and the Volume Purchases Program (VPP) are supported by Apple and the feature "App Management" to roll out and update macOS applications has been added.
-It is now also possible to delay operating system updates in macOS.
+With Sophos Mobile 8.5, there are a few innovations on the topic of desktop management of macOS and Windows 10 systems.
+On the one hand, the Device Enrollment Program (DEP) and the Volume Purchases Program (VPP) from Apple are now supported, and the “App Management” function for rolling out and updating macOS programs has been added.
+It is also now possible to delay operating system updates in macOS.

-Under Windows 10 the "Device Guard Settings" can now be managed centrally and a new "Kiosk Mode" has been introduced.
+Under Windows 10, the “Device Guard settings” can now be managed centrally and a new “Kiosk mode” has arrived.

-Under iOS and Android also some settings have been added.
-For Android a complete Zero-Touch Enrollment for Samsung Knox is now available.
-There are new mass enrollment capabilities and Android Enterprise also has massive new features that can be centrally managed via Sophos Mobile.
+Some settings have also been added on iOS and Android.
+A complete zero-touch enrollment for Samsung Knox is now available for Android.
+There are new features for mass enrollment and massive new features have also been made available for Android Enterprise, which can be managed centrally via Sophos Mobile accordingly.
 For iOS, there is now AirPrint Management and the ability to delay iOS upgrades for up to 90 days.

-Mobile Security also comes with new features.
-The former antivirus for Android smartphones has grown into a complete Mobile Threat Defense solution.
-The Machine Learning / Deep Learning Engine, which you may already know from products like Intercept X or Intercept X Advanced for Servers, has been integrated into the Android Mobile Security App.
-Mobile Security is no longer only manageable via Sophos Mobile, but also runs together with other EMM solutions such as Microsoft Intune.
+Mobile Security also comes with new functions.
+Thus, the former antivirus for Android smartphones has grown into a complete mobile threat defense solution.
+The machine learning / deep learning engine, which you may already know from products like Intercept X or Intercept X Advanced for servers, has been integrated into the Android mobile security app.
+By the way, Mobile Security can no longer be managed only via Sophos Mobile, but also runs together with other EMM solutions, such as Microsoft Intune.

-Update: 25.10.2019 - Sophos Central Mobile Security has been renamed to Sophos Central Intercept X for Mobile.
-It is still the same product with a new design.
+Update: 10/25/2019 – Sophos Central Mobile Security has been renamed Sophos Central Intercept X for Mobile.
+But is still the same product with a new design.

 Sophos Email Gateway

-In the "Reporting / Logging" area, you can now view detailed header information for an email message.
-For example, you can see which mail server accepted the email at what time and which return codes the corresponding mail servers used.
-Now you can also see whether an attachment was sent with the email.
-Also worth mentioning is the possibility to work with wildcards in the "Allow/block inbound" list (e.g. *example.com).
+In the “Reporting / Logging” section, you can now view detailed header information for an e-mail message.
+For example, you can see which mail server accepted the e-mail at which time and which return codes the corresponding mail servers gave themselves.
+It is now also visible whether an attachment was sent with the e-mail.
+Also worth mentioning is the possibility to work with wildcards in the “Allow/Block Inbound” list (e.g. *example.com).

-The search has also been simplified and made a lot easier!
-For example, if you search for a mailbox in your inbox, the list is automatically adjusted based on the search term while you type.
+The search has also been simplified and sped up by quite a bit!
+For example, when searching for a mailbox in Inbox, the list is automatically adjusted based on the search term as you type.

-For those who use the Enterprise Dashboard to manage different Central Accounts, there is a new feature that allows them to unlink to sub-states, making them standalone Sophos Central Accounts again.
-Sub-states can now be completely deleted.
+For those who use the Enterprise Dashboard to manage different Central Accounts, it is now possible to unlink them from sub-states, making them standalone Sophos Central Accounts again.
+Sub-states can now also be deleted completely.

-The "Audit log" item has been added to the logs.
-It is now very easy to track who made changes in the Enterprise account or in a client account.
+Under the logs there is now a new item “Audit log”.
+It is now very easy to track who has made changes in the enterprise account or in a client account.

 File Integrity Monitoring

-The Sophos Central Server Protection module has been given a new policy called File Integrity Monitoring.
+The Sophos Central Server Protection module has received a new policy called File Integrity Monitoring.
 You can now monitor critical Windows system files for changes.
-However, you can also add your own files, folders or even registry keys, and have their changes recorded.
-This new feature helps you to comply with certain PCI Data Security requirements.
+However, you can also add your own files, folders or even registry keys whose changes should also be recorded.
+This new feature helps you meet certain compliance requirements of the PCI Data Security Standard.